SreesanthJPN/Password-Strength-Analyzer/README.md

 ## License

-[Your chosen license]
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - NLTK for linguistic analysis
 - spaCy for NER detection
 - Streamlit for the web interface

+## Contact

+For any queries or suggestions, please feel free to reach out or create an issue in the [GitHub repository](https://github.com/SreesanthJPN/Password-Strength-Analyzer).